At the Law Offices of Alice Vacek Aranda PLLC, an immigration attorney in Phoenix AZ:

 The visa preference system is complicated.
 There are a number of countries that have their own waiting lists because they are “oversubscribed,” meaning there are so many people applying from these countries, their waiting list is longer than that of other countries.
 Countries with their own waiting list include Mexico, China, India and the Philippines.

-At the Law Offices of Alice Vacek Aranda PLLC we can guide you through the confusing categories and put together well-documented strong petitions for you.
+At the Law Offices of Alice Vacek Aranda PLLC, our immigration attorney can guide you through the confusing categories and put together well-documented strong petitions for you.

 If you are a U.S. citizen and you have someone special that you have been “dating” long distance through Skype and telephone, and the two of you have decided to make that commitment to spend the rest of your lives together, you can bring your loved one to the United States in one of three ways.

 The first is by filing a fiancé Petition and when that is approved, filing for a visa with the U.S. consulate in your loved one’s home country.
 Once your fiancé comes to the United States, you must marry within 90 days.
 Then you can file the Petition and Application for the permanent visa together at the same time.